karl-mantle/victoria-3-cenj/README.md

 This mod is written for the latest* version of Victoria 3 - patch 1.3.3

-Please note: this mod will inherently cause the game to run slower than vanilla, especially from the midgame onwards.
+Please note: this mod will inherently cause the game to run slower than vanilla, especially from the midgame onwards (around the 1860s...).

-Most of the files within this mod will work as seperate overwrites so it should be compatible with other mods, the exception is the directories listed below where I have overwritten the vanilla file(s).
-Any other mod you have installed won't be compatible with CENJ if it also overwrites these vanilla files without making a compatibility patch.

-### Overwritten vanilla files and directories

-- This will need to be updated further.
-It is not correct at present.

-- /common/buy_packages/00_buy_packages.txt
-- /common/history/buildings/ < all files >
-- /common/history/countries/ < all files >
-- /common/history/pops/ < all files >
-- /common/history/states/00_states.txt
-- /common/scripted_effects/00_political_setup.txt
-- /common/scripted_effects/00_starting_inventions.txt
-- /common/strategic_regions/eurioe_strategic_regions.txt
-- /gfx/map/city_data/city_types/ < all files ending with city or mine >
-- /map_data/state_regions/ < all files >
+This mod should be fully compatible with any cosmetic / GUI mods as long as they're loaded after this one.

+Any other kind of mod would have to be looked at on a case-by-case basis.

 ## Translation